djw191/Portfolio/_pages/about.md

 title: "About"
 ---

 My name is Derek Woodard.
-I attended UW-Whitewater, graduating in Spring 2022 Magna Cum Laude with a B.S. in Computer Science and Media Art and Game Design.
+I attended UW-Whitewater, graduating Magna Cum Laude with a Bachelor of Science (B.S.) in Computer Science and Media Art and Game Design.
-Making games is my passion, and I find myself making whatever interests me.
-I love tinkering and figuring things out for myself.
+I'm currently attending UW-Milwaukee pursuing my Master of Science (M.S.) in Computer Science.
+My graduate studies at UW-Milwaukee have consisted of notably Type Systems, Compilers, Machine Learning, and Functional Programming.
+<br><br>I'm passionate about making games and have worked on a variety of projects with unique programming problems.
-<br>I'm proficient in C++, C#, and have experience using Java, JavaScript, PHP, and SQL.
-For game development I'm most experienced with Unity.
-For 3D I use ZBrush for sculpting and Blender for modeling and rendering.
+  I'm proficient in C#, Java, and Unity, and have experience using C++, JavaScript, PHP, SQL, Scala, and Haskell.